 Blockchain technology is not a financial technology.
 It’s a database.
 Or better: a decentralized/distributed database which serves as a (public, in the case of virtual currency) online ledger keeping record of transactions that can’t be changed.
 In this overview and given, current market realities, we’ll mainly cover it from the fintech perspective though (with more applications mentioned, among others in the video below).

 Blockchain is indeed being debated and looked upon from numerous perspectives as you could already see in the examples in our introduction.
-It has gone beyond the world of finance (even, if, again, it’s really very present here).
+It has gone beyond the world of finance (even, if, again, it’s really very present there).
+There are even clear cases to bring blockchains to the Internet of Things.
 Maybe one day we’ll only know it as DLT, short for Distributed Ledger Technology, as initiatives beyond finance continue to grow and some will prefer to remove the link with Bitcoin.
 Again, we can’t stress this enough, blockchain is still in its early days and many uncertainties, questions and concerns still exist.